ELMERIKH/AI-Voice-Assistant/README.md

 # AI-Voice-Assistant
-a graphical voice assistant with python that uses GPT 3.5
+a graphical voice assistant with python that uses GPT or llama

 python GUI.py